Qihoo360/evpp/docs/benchmark_ping_pong_spend_time_vs_asio.md

 The benchmark test in [benchmark_throughput_vs_asio.md](benchmark_throughput_vs_asio.md) used the fixed size message to do the ping-pong protocol benchmark.

-This test we use the message whose lenght is increase by 1 every time to test the ping pong protocol.
-Every message            consists of header and body.
+This test we use the message whose length is increasing by 1 every time to test the ping pong protocol.
+Every message consists of a header and a body.
 The header is defined as bellow:

 ```C++
 #pragma pack(push,1)